 Appearing for an Arraignment

 Before the trial begins, the accused will be required to appear for an arraignment, where they are told of the formal charges.
 At this time, they may also enter a plea of guilty or not guilty.
 If they admit to committing the offense, a pre-sentencing investigation may begin before penalties are imposed.

 Before the actual trial begins, the prosecutor and defense attorney may enter into plea negotiations.
 During this part of the process, the defendant could plead guilty in exchange for a lesser charge or reduced sentencing.

 If the case goes to trial, it will be heard by either a judge or jury.
 During this phase, the prosecutor must prove beyond a reasonable doubt that the accused committed the crime.
 At the same time, the defense attorney may challenge the prosecutor’s evidence to argue for their client’s innocence.

 Protecting the Rights of the Accused

 The criminal justice system is complex, and various rules must be followed at each stage.
 A mistake made at any one of the steps could result in serious consequences.
 For instance, failing to show up for a first appearance could result in the judge issuing a warrant for arrest.
-That is why it is crucial to have a lawyer on your side who can help you understand the processes and how to move forward.
+That is why it is crucial to have a New Jersey criminal defense lawyer on your side who can help you understand the processes and how to move forward.
 At the Law Offices of Jeffrey S. Hasson, P.C., our criminal defense attorney has effectively handled numerous cases, and we have an extensive understanding of the legal system.
 We will provide dedicated representation from the beginning of your case until its conclusion, answering your questions and informing you of your rights.

 In addition to delivering fierce representation for offenses, we can also guide you through the process of clearing your criminal record, known as an expungement.